What To Do After a Car Accident: 7 Steps

 Perhaps you’re reading this article in a panic on the side of the road.
 Or maybe you’re just hoping to be informed for the next time you’re involved in a crash.
 Either way, here’s what to do after a car accident to make sure you give yourself the best possible chance in your legal case.

-1. Assess For Injuries
+Step 1.
+Check Yourself & Passengers For Injuries

-Before you do anything else, check yourself and any passengers for injuries.
 Many people, not knowing what to do after a car accident, may exit the vehicle immediately and start picking up the parts of the car that are littering the road.
 However, this can make any injuries you have worse.

-Don’t get out of the car or move any passengers out of the car until you feel it is safe or unless staying in the car would pose a bigger danger, such as an engine fire.
-However, if your airbags have deployed, there will likely be a flurry of what appears to be smoke inside the car.
+If your airbags have deployed, there will likely be a flurry of what appears to be smoke inside the car.
 In all likelihood, this is merely dust from the airbags.
 If it doesn’t smell like smoke, there’s no need to rush out of the car in a panic.

 If it is safe to get out of your car, be aware of the surrounding traffic.
 Do not assume that other drivers will stop because a crash has occurred.
 Once it is safe to get out of the vehicle, you should check on the driver and any passengers of the other vehicle.